-8.2 Corporate Governance
+7.2 Corporate Governance

-The Scheme's investments are achieved via pooled investment funds, in which the Scheme's investments are pooled with those of other investors.
+The Scheme's investments are achieved via a bespoke segregated mandate with R&M and pooled investment funds.
+For the pooled investment funds the Scheme's investments are pooled with those of other investors.
 As such, direct control of the process of engaging with the companies that issue these securities, whether for corporate governance purposes, social, ethical or environmental factors, is delegated to the investment manager of each pooled investment fund.
+The segregated mandate also has a similar arrangement with these activities delegated to R&M.

 As such, the Trustee does not have a formal corporate governance policy.
 However, the extent to which these factors are taken into account in the selection, retention and realisation of investments is considered by the Trustee and its Investment Adviser as part of the process of selecting investment managers and specific funds in which to invest.

-8.3 Social, Environmental and Ethical Issues
+7.3 Social, Environmental and Ethical Issues